cornellev/data-transfer-minimodem/README.md

 ---

 ## How to Run
+(Right now, the `MiniModem` class cannot make a voice call due to hardware compatibility issues.
+The following commands are to run an older version of `sender.py` and `receiver.py` that were not yet integrated with `MiniModem`.)

 #### Sending Data
 Run the sender module to serialize a message and transmit it with minimodem: